 3. Exercise regularly

 Exercise raises your serotonin levels.
-You know, the stuff that make you just feel good!
+You know those happy ones.
 The physical challenges you overcome in your training will boost your confidence outside of the gym as well.
 Exercise sends you a message that you are worth the time and effort you make for yourself.

 4. Eat a clean healthy diet